Generic Name: Fosphenytoin sodium

 WARNING: CARDIOVASCULAR RISK ASSOCIATED WITH RAPID INFUSION RATES

-The rate of intravenous Fosphenytoin sodium administration should not exceed 150 mg phenytoin sodium equivalents (PE) per minute because of the risk of severe hypotension and cardiac arrhythmias.
-Careful cardiac monitoring is needed during and after administering intravenous Fosphenytoin sodium.
+The rate of intravenous Fosphenytoin sodium injection administration should not exceed 150 mg phenytoin sodium equivalents (PE) per minute because of the risk of severe hypotension and cardiac arrhythmias.
+Careful cardiac monitoring is needed during and after administering intravenous Fosphenytoin sodium injection.
 Although the risk of cardiovascular toxicity increases with infusion rates above the recommended infusion rate, these events have also been reported at or below the recommended infusion rate.
 Reduction in rate of administration or discontinuation of dosing may be needed (see WARNINGS and DOSAGE AND ADMINISTRATION).

 Fosphenytoin Sodium Injection, USP is a prodrug intended for parenteral administration; its active metabolite is phenytoin.
 1.5 mg of Fosphenytoin sodium is equivalent to 1 mg phenytoin sodium, and is referred to as 1 mg phenytoin sodium equivalents (PE).
 The amount and concentration of Fosphenytoin is always expressed in terms of mg PE.